Take a Dip in Lava Hot Springs near Yellowstone

 For more water-related fun, walk four blocks to the Olympic Swimming Complex, which features a huge swimming pool, three diving platforms that are 5, 7 and 9 meters high and speed slides with 60 foot drops.
 The platforms are fun to jump off (or even more fun to watch others make the leap), although you do need to sign a waiver in advance to jump off.

 Continue the fun on dry land as you fly through the air at a private canyon with Lava Zipline Adventure.
 You’ll get picked up by the company in town and drive to the canyon for a half-day of fun.
+Tour depart twice a day and you’ll get the chance to tackle three ziplines and an American Ninja Warrior style obstacle course.
 It’s a good idea to make reservations in advance for this popular activity.